mariellefoster/marf-books/README.md

 - Olivia Waite: Murder by Memory

 ## August 2025
-(1 this month, 66 YTD)
+(7 this month, 72 YTD)
 - Lois McMaster Bujold: The Adventures of the Demonic Ox
 - Matt Dinniman: Dungeon Crawler Carl
+- Martha Wells: Rapport
+- Wayne Santos: The Difficult Loves of Maria Makiling
+- Catherine Price: How to Break Up with Your Phone
+- Andrea Gibson: You Better Be Lightning
+- Pleasure Pie: Healing from a bad breakup

 ## September 2025
+(7 this month, 79 YTD)
+- Emma Rose Byham: Was It Even Abuse?
+- Bill Burnett and Dave Evans: Designing Your Life

-- Matt Dinniman:
+- Matt Dinniman: Carl's Doomsday Scenario
-- Matt Dinniman:
+- Matt Dinniman: The Dungeon Anarchist's Cookbook
-- Matt Dinniman:
+- Matt Dinniman: The Gate of the Feral Gods
-- Matt Dinniman:
+- Matt Dinniman: The Butcher's Masquerade
+- Melody Beattie: Codependent No More
+- Crystal Schmit, Eve Kilcher: Freeze Fresh

+## October 2025
+(0 this month, 79 YTD)

 ## Next
 (already acquired)